Stranded Deep

 Stranded Deep is a survival video game developed and published by Australian studio Beam Team Games for Microsoft Windows, macOS, PlayStation 4, Nintendo Switch, Xbox One and Linux.

+A sequel, Stranded Deep 2, was announced in August 2024.
+It will be developed by North Beach Games Prague.

 Plot

 Stranded Deep takes place in the Pacific Ocean, where a plane crash survivor finds themselves faced with some of the most life-threatening scenarios in a procedurally generated world.
 Players are able to explore Pacific islands, reefs, and bottomless ocean trenches filled with detailed biomes, and need to search for and develop the means to survive.

 Gameplay

 The game features a dynamic weather and day-night cycle.
 Also featured is a building system, whereby players are able to settle on an island and construct a shelter or a raft with which to explore the ocean, and a crafting system, whereby resources can be harvested and combined in order to create equipment.
 Resources are limited, and therefore need to be managed.
 As supplies that players are able to carry are limited, items need to be prioritized for the task at hand.

 Players need to manage their vitals of health, hunger, thirst, and sleep, against the elements they face.
 Thirst is in particular an important component of survival.
 Hydration sources are scarce, with coconut water being the most common and easiest to obtain water substitute, but can cause diarrhea if the player drinks too much at once, leading to hydration rapidly going down completely.
 The player can eventually craft a water still, which will produce water over time from the evaporation of palm leaves or gathering water from rainstorms.
 Hunger is another challenge.
 Food can be obtained from many sources, including coconuts, fishing, and rations.
 Players are also able to search sunken shipwrecks and islands for interesting and rare equipment.

 The tropical ocean in the game is full of different life forms.
 This ranges from small fish, sea turtles, rays, lionfish, sea snakes, crown-of-thorns starfish, swordfish, whales, as well as the most dangerous enemies in the game - sharks.
 There are different types of sharks, some being harmless, while others are life threatening, like the great whites, hammerhead shark, and goblin shark.
 Sharks can directly attack the player, or they can also bump into the player's raft, potentially flipping it over.
 There are also three mythical sea creatures found in specific places in the world - a megalodon shark, a giant squid named Lusca, and a giant eel named Abaia.
 Each one, when killed, gives the player a trophy as a reward for killing it.
 They are considered the most challenging enemies in the game.